-Eventually I had to tell them my secret; I had babies to feed.
-When I brought them to their door, the boy welcomed them with joy in his heart.
-His mother had one of those ‘oh crap’ looks on her face but she melted as soon as she snuggled my babies against her cheek.
+Eventually, I had to tell the boy my secret; I had babies to feed.
+When I brought them to his door, the boy welcomed them with joy in his heart.
+His mother … was a little overwhelmed at first but it didn’t take long for her heart to melt after snuggling my babies against her cheek.

 What a great life it was for us there on that little acreage in the country.
 The boy laughed and played with my babies.

 There was a sunflower forest to climb in and mice to chase and bunnies to stalk.

 After I got older we moved to the city, the concrete jungle.
 It wasn’t safe to run outside anymore but we had sunny windowsills to lay in and all the food we could eat; no more chewing on scrawny mice!

 Once a year they actually put a tree up, inside the house for me to climb in.
 They hang all kinds of shiny, bouncy toys on it for me to bat around and a soft blanket underneath the tree with crinkly packages for me to bite and claw at.
 They may be celebrating my birthday or something, I’m not sure but a great time is had by all!

 I did cause some trouble now and again… I broke a few antiques that were in the way on one of my shelves (oops!) and once I got caught in possession of weed.